 As is now widely known, shooting the film was not nearly as joyous as watching it was.
 The various model sharks that were constructed for the film failed to work more often than they did, and it was only the relatively shallow waters off of Martha’s Vineyard where filming took place, a depth of only thirty feet up to twelve miles out to sea, that saved the movie from becoming a total write-off.
 Spielberg’s nickname for the shark was the ‘Great White Turd’, whilst Richard Dreyfuss stated after reading the script that he would rather see the film than take part in making it, as it ‘would be a bitch to shoot’.
 Producers David Brown and Richard Zanuck also thought that the shark would drag their films careers to the bottom of the Amity waters.
 As filming slowly progressed they started to think there was no way an audience would be scared of a shark that they obviously knew was fake; how wrong they were.
 Jaws became the first movie to break the $100million mark in box office takings, and with its 20th June release date it inadvertently created the ‘Summer Blockbuster’ movie phenomenon that we know today.

 After such astounding success Universal Pictures demanded a sequel.
 Recapturing the magic of the first outing would be no easy task though.
 Various members of the original production team banded around ideas for what the next tale should be.
 One of the more intriguing proposals was to make a full film of the USS Indianapolis tragedy, as per Quint’s haunting monologue aboard the Orca.
 The studio dismissed this idea as too much of a departure from the first film.
 It was then mooted that a sequel would feature the sons of Quint and Brody hunting an even bigger Great White.
 In the end Universal played it safe and returned to Amity Island.
-Three years after the original Jaws 2 (1978) hit cinema screens with heavy product advertisement, a killer tagline (‘Just when you thought it was safe to go back in the water…’) and high anticipation from the audiences the world over.
+Three years after the original Jaws 2 (1978) hit cinema screens with heavy product advertisement, one of the best movie taglines of all time (‘Just when you thought it was safe to go back in the water…’), and high anticipation from the audiences the world over.

 The production process for the sequel was almost as arduous the first film’s had been.
 Spielberg wanted nothing to do with making another shark movie, whether battered by the process of making Jaws or simply not wanting to repeat himself.
 Director John D. Hancock was originally brought in to direct, but when the producers were unhappy with his work he was asked to leave the production.
 French director Jeannot Szwarc eventually took over the directors chair, agreeing to take the job only on the basis of some further script re-writing.
 Making a believable sequel would not be easy; how often can one small town become the victim of a killer shark?
 Not copycatting the original film would also be difficult.
 Considering the difficulties, Szwarc and his scriptwriters handled the task admirably, creating a film that felt fresh, and one that paid homage to the stellar original.